For many businesses, their trucking fleet is their lifeline.

-This is why it is so important to perform coolant inspections during the summer.
-Ideally, you will remember to check your coolant supply before temperatures get too hot.
-However, this is one of many maintenance details that often falls through the cracks for truck fleet owners.
+Therefore, it is important to perform coolant inspections during the summer.
+Ideally, you should remember to check your coolant supply before temperatures get too hot; however, this is one of many maintenance details that often falls through the cracks for truck fleet owners.

-If it’s not already part of your maintenance routine, make it a point to add to your truck inspection checklist.
+If it’s not already part of your maintenance routine, make it a point to add this important task to your truck inspection checklist.

 How to Conduct a Coolant Check and Protect Your Engine

-You do not need a professional maintenance person to conduct a coolant check.
-If you know what the coolant reservoir looks like, you can simply pop the hood and perform your own visual inspection.
+You don’t need a professional maintenance person to conduct a coolant check.
+If you know what the coolant reservoir looks like, you can simply pop the hood, and perform your own visual inspection.

-As long as the coolant is close to the top of the reservoir, you do not need to do anything.
-However, it’s a good practice to perform frequent coolant checks and replenish your coolant as needed before it gets too low.
+If the coolant is close to the top of the reservoir, you don’t need to do anything; however, it’s a good practice to perform frequent coolant checks and to replenish your coolant as needed before it gets too low.

-If your coolant reservoir is less than half full, you’ll definitely want to refill it as soon as possible.
-You should know that not all coolants are created equally.
-You will want to use the coolant that’s made for your specific type of truck.
+If your coolant reservoir is less than half full, you’ll need to refill it as soon as possible.
+Keep in mind that coolants are not created equal.
+Your truck needs a specific coolant.
+Use it.
 If you aren’t sure about the type of coolant you need, consult with a mechanic or your fleet maintenance supervisor.

 Other Ways to Keep Your Cool on the Road

 In addition to maintaining a proper level of coolant, there are a few other maintenance activities you can prioritize to keep your truck cool while on the road.

 For starters, look underneath your truck for any coolant puddles or drips.
-If you have a coolant leak, then your trucks will be depleting their reservoirs faster than normal and could end up overheating as a result.
+If you have a coolant leak, then your truck will deplete its reservoirs faster than normal and could end up overheating as a result.
 You’ll need to fix the leak as soon as possible to avoid costly problems down the road.